cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

 --- abstract

-"Post-quantum" (PQ) algorithms are designed to resist attack by a quantum computer, in contrast to "traditional" algorithms.
+Post-quantum (PQ) algorithms are designed to resist attack by a quantum computer, in contrast to "traditional" algorithms.
 However, given the novelty of PQ algorithms, there is some concern that PQ algorithms currently believed to be secure will be broken.
 Hybrid constructions that combine both PQ and traditional algorithms can help moderate this risk while still providing security against quantum attack.
 In this document, we define constructions for hybrid Key Encapsulation Mechanisms (KEMs) based on combining a traditional KEM and a PQ KEM.
 Hybrid KEMs using these constructions provide strong security properties as long as the undelying algorithms are secure.

 --- middle

 # Introduction {#intro}

 Post-quantum (PQ) cryptographic schemes offer new constructions based on problems conjectured as resistant to attacks possible on a quantum computer.
 Key Encapsulation Mechanisms (KEMs), are a standardized class of cryptographic scheme that can be used to build protocols in lieu of traditional, quantum-vulnerable variants such as finite field or elliptic curve Diffie-Hellman (DH) based protocols.

 Given the novelty of PQ algorithms, however, there is some concern that PQ algorithms currently believed to be secure will be broken.
 Hybrid constructions that combine both PQ and traditional algorithms can help moderate this risk while still providing security against quantum attack.
 If construted properly, a hybrid KEM will retain certain security properties even if one of the two constituent KEMs is compromised.
 If the PQ KEM is broken, then the hybrid KEM should continue to provide security against non-quantum attackers by virtue of its traditional KEM component.
 If the traditional KEM is broken by a quantum computer, then the hybrid KEM should continue to resist quantum attack by virtue of its PQ KEM component.

 In addition to guarding against algorithm weaknesses, this property also guards against flaws in implementations, such as timing attacks.
 Hybrid KEMs can also facilitate faster deployment of PQ security by allowing applications to incorporate PQ algorithms while still meeting compliance requirements based on traditional algorithms.

 In this document, we define generic schemes for constructing hybrid KEMs from a traditional algorithm and a PQ KEM.
 The aim of this document is provide a small set of techniques to achieve specific security properties given conforming component algorithms, which should make these techniques suitable for a broad variety of use cases.

 The remainder of this document is structured as follows: first, in
 {{cryptographic-deps}} and {{schemes}}, we define the abstractions on which the schemes are built, and then the schemes themselves.
-Then, in {{security}}, we lay out the security analyses that support these constructions, including the security requirements for constituent components and the security notions satisfied by hybrid KEMS constructed according to the schemes in the document.
+Then, in
+{{security}}, we lay out the security analyses that support these constructions, including the security requirements for constituent components and the security notions satisfied by hybrid KEMS constructed according to the schemes in the document {{security-requirements}}.
 Finally, we discuss some "path not taken", related topics that might be of interest to readers, but which are not treated in depth.

 # Requirements Notation